W1gglyAshh/minie/README.md

 This project is inspired by kilo and vim.

-It is a cross-platform, light weight text editor written in C++
+It is a cross-platform (well, not now, but it will be), light weight text editor written in C++

 ## Usage